 For two years I have had problems with my bed sheets coloring.
 I’m not sure if it is my husband perspiration or what, but the fitted sheet & pillow case on his side of the bed discolors.

-I washed and dried a load of darks with a tube of lip balm, needless to say I have grease spots all over the clothes.
+I washed and dried a load of darks with a tube of lip balm.
+Needless to say, I have grease spots all over my clothes.

 I have black underarm stains on many of my shirts.
 That’s right – BLACK.
 The stains are on the inside of the shirts – but after a while it shows through to the outside of any light-colored shirts.